 Using similar technology as the blockchain, the initiative allows players to see the outcome of their hand (and their actual odds of winning) in a ledger that can’t be altered by the casino.

-As a final point, cryptocurrencies allow players to avoid taxes, transaction fees, credit card charges, cross border fees, and several other usage fees that blight fiat currencies.
+As a final point, cryptocurrencies allow players to avoid transaction fees, credit card charges, cross border fees, and several other usage fees that blight normal currencies.

 The sector has a complete absence of regulatory bodies, meaning that every coin in your wallet belongs to you.